wetek-io/Project_3/README.md

 The **Virtual Try-On App** is designed to **transform the shopping experience** by bridging the gap between digital browsing and real-world confidence.

-# Notes for Keri: Steven

-This app is using Angular18 for the front end.
-I chose this specifically for the ease of the client.
-This allows a client, Maggie Sottero, to only need to supply what they already have, the image link.
-The reference_image URL and the user's uploaded image are sent unchanged to the API endpoint directly.
-The front end only sends and receives data, keeping it loosely coupled from the API and back-end, ensuring scalability.

 # Model Pipeline

 Image ML for virtual Gown try on.